oVirt/ovirt-site/source/documentation/admin-guide/chap-Logical_Networks.html.md

   </tr>
   <tr>
    <td><b>Port Mirroring</b></td>
    <td>A check box to toggle port mirroring.
 Port mirroring copies layer 3 network traffic on the logical network to a virtual interface on a virtual machine.
-It it not selected by default.
-For further details, see <a href="https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/technical-reference/#Port_Mirroring">Port Mirroring</a> in the <i>Technical Reference</i>.</td>
+It it not selected by default.</td>
   </tr>
   <tr>
    <td><b>Device Custom Properties</b></td>